Updated on: December 6, 2024

 LastPass provides unlimited logins and devices on its free plan, which is rare — but you have to choose between syncing passwords on computers or mobile devices (you can swap between platforms 3 times).
 If you want to sync all of your passwords across all of your desktop and mobile devices, you’ll need to upgrade to the paid version (which is very affordable).

 That said, you get lots of useful features with LastPass Free.
-It has good auto-filling capabilities, a built-in authenticator, and 2FA compatibility.
+It has good auto-filling and auto-save capabilities, a built-in authenticator, and 2FA compatibility.
 I especially like its built-in authenticator (called LastPass Authenticator), which lets you log into accounts with 2FA instead of having to sign into a separate authenticator app.

 LastPass also has an intuitive interface, which displays all entries clearly.
 It’s easy to organize passwords — when adding a new item, LastPass gives users the option to choose the correct category, which makes finding your passwords a lot simpler.